MinaHawarei/mina-hawarei-portfolio/README.md

-# Mina Hawarei Sedhom - Portfolio
+# Mina Hawarei Sedky - Portfolio

 A modern, responsive portfolio website showcasing the work and skills of Mina Hawarei Sedhom, a Software Developer & Technical Leader based in Alexandria, Egypt.